 The Madonna with Saint Giovannino - Domenico Ghirlandaio

-A puzzling object found in the top right corner of this painting has the striking resemblance of a modern UFO, and the mystery deepens when examining the painting just below the intentionally placed object.
+A puzzling object found in the top right corner of this painting has the striking resemblance of a modern unidentified flying object, and mystery deepens when examining the painting just below the intentionally placed object.
 We notice a man and his dog looking upward at what appears to be a mysterious flying craft - They are standing faintly on the shoreline near Madonna's left shoulder, with one hand up to block the light.
 A magnified view of the object does appear like modern alien craft depictions although it is quite possible this subtle touch by Ghirlandaio was designed to further emphasize the presence of the Holy Spirit during the sacred conversation.

 The Annunciation with Saint Emidius - 1486 - Carlo Crivelli